JihadArfat/DevOps-Final-Project/README.md

 1. Create EKS Cluster:

-a- Create an EKS cluster using AWS Management Console or CLI. b- Configure kubectl to connect to the EKS cluster.
+* Create an EKS cluster using AWS Management Console or CLI.
+*  Configure kubectl to connect to the EKS cluster.

 2. Install Container Runtime:

-a- Install required tools: jq and awscli. b- Choose and install a container runtime (e.g., cri-o or containerd).
+* Install required tools: jq and awscli.
+*  Choose and install a container runtime (e.g., cri-o or containerd).

 3. Initialize Control Plane Node: